titus-ong/chordparser/README.rst

    :target: https://pypi.org/pypi/chordparser
    :alt: downloads

-chordparser aims to parse chord notation (e.g. in ChordPro file formats), and provide harmonic analysis of chords based on the key and nearby chords.
-This helps in understanding how each chord functions, and allows for conversion to roman numeral chord notation.
+chordparser aims to parse chord notation and provide harmonic analysis of chords based on keys and scales.
+This helps in understanding how each chord functions, and allows for the conversion to roman numeral chord notation.

-The chord functions that can be analysed are: diatonic chords, mode mixture/ borrowed chords (from other modes), secondary dominant chords (e.g. V/V), secondary leading tone chords.
+The parser can be used to analyse the following chords: diatonic chords, mode mixture/ borrowed chords (from other modes), secondary dominant chords (e.g. V/V), secondary leading tone chords.

-chordparser will provide a simple ChordPro parser for demonstration of its chord analysis functions.
-It is not as full-featured as the `official ChordPro program <https://github.com/ChordPro/chordpro>`_, and does not aim to be.
-Rather, it serves as a proof-of-concept for analysing chords within the chord progression of songs.

 -------
 Install